-Day: TBA Prerequisites: None
+Day: FW Prerequisites: None

-Teaches the hymns of Zion and other music appropriate to College Devotionals and Sacrament meetings.
+This course is designed to give students the opportunity to express themselves culturally and spiritually through music.
+The hymns of Zion and other music appropriate to College Devotionals and Sacrament meetings are taught.
 Doctrine in the hymns is discussed and highlighted.
 Memorization of some hymns is expected.
 Participants need not have a solo voice but should be able to stay on pitch and want to sing.